STUDY JAPANESE ONLINE WITH NATIVES HERE

 Tips for drinking with friends in Japan

-If you are drinking in a group, the first thing they usually order is a beer.
-Things like wine and sake are left for later, there are no rules regarding this, but that's what usually happens.
+If you are drinking in a group, the first thing they usually ask for is a beer.
+Things like wine and sake are left for later, there are no rules related to this, but it is what usually happens.

 Tips and rules for those who will drink in Japan